swsnr/mdcat/README.md

 ### Binaries

 The [Releases] page provides pre-build binaries for Linux, macOS and Windows.
-Use these binaries to try `mdcat`, particularly on Windows.

 **Note:** The Linux build is statically linked and requires the `curl` command to fetch images from HTTP(S).